You don’t need to earn more money to be rich. And even all the money in the world won’t make you feel rich. It would help if you had something more.

 The more you want, the more someone becomes rich.

-Just look at advertisements.
-The big guys aren’t just selling you anything.
-They’re selling you exactly what you want even before you want it.
+Take a look at advertisements.
+People can sell you exactly what you want even before you want it.

 How am I supposed to get rich while surrounded by temptation?

 How I’m supposed to make you rich if I’m having a hard time myself?